lufelipe12/cryptocurrency-market-dacxi/README.md

 - Updated Bitcoin, Ethereum, Cosmos, terra-luna and Dacxi prices
 - You can select date and time to show past prices.
+- The price update without refreshing the page in 20 seconds depending on API.
+- If the price goes down compared to the last displayed price it turns red for a second or turns green if it goes up.

 ### Landing page:

 ![Screenshot from 2022-05-20 07-59-10](https://user-images.githubusercontent.com/90461911/169515559-176f48f9-e228-43cf-a13b-1eab90767158.png)

+### Selecting date and time:

 This template should help get you started developing with Vue 3.